- FINANCIAL SERVICES

 Along with Gilardoni, Pulcini showcased his champion credentials with four victories throughout the season, including a double triumph at Paul Ricard, and entered the Lamborghini Young Driver Program.
 Pulcini capped off a sensational “comeback” season by not only winning the Young Driver shootout, but the Super Trofeo title aboard the #11 Lamborghini Huracán Super Trofeo Evo.

 “It was a great achievement, especially at the end of the season.
-We won the title in the final race at Misano, just before the World Finals but we had the possibility to close it out earlier, had things gone our way more.”
+We won the title in the final race at Misano, just before the Grand Finals but we had the possibility to close it out earlier, had things gone our way more.”

 Super Trofeo ultimately proved to be the right move for Pulcini in 2021, proving that the one-make championship is one of the best in developing GT talent for the future.
 For Pulcini, winning the Super Trofeo title has allowed him to move back into GT3 for this season, remaining with Oregon Team for a crack at the International GT Open championship.